 |In the many years the LongLocks HairSticks Boutique has been in existence, I can't tell you how often I've heard heartbreaking stories about those who have cut off their precious locks because of a massive tangle of knots that could have been saved or better yet, entirely avoided!
 The Ultimate Guide to Removing Knots provides step-by-step instructions to teach you how to salvage your hair from a mass of knots, how to safely remove those annoying tiny tangles, and how to avoid knots in the first place.

 Please keep in mind that these instructions are for removing knots, not for removing dreads.
-While dreadlocks can be removed over the course of several days, usually with the help of a professional and the use of nasty chemicals, generally the remaining hair will be so damaged that it will unfortunately have to be cut to great extent regardless of how careful you are.
+While dreadlocks can be removed with the help of a professional and usually over the course of several days, often the remaining hair will be so damaged that it will unfortunately have to be cut.

 The Tangled Web: Removing a Head Full of Knots

 If you've done the unthinkable and rode around in a convertible or on a motorcycle without protecting your hair and you find yourself with a massive head full of knots, never fear!
 There is a way out of your tangled web.